omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 The order of your available values (from most to least frequent) will not persist when you use the "Add all" button.
 Properties will rearrange themselves according to an internal order, as will resource templates, classes, and resources by ID.

 The formatting of the value input will depend up on the query type selected above.
-If the query type is
+If the query type is:

 -  "Is exactly": enter a value that is an exact match to the property value.
 -  "Contains": enter a value that matches any part of the property value.